ZenitechSoftware/AutSoft.UnitySupplements/Documentation/articles/EventBus/EventBus.md

     }
 }
 ```

+> [!WARNING]
+> Dont forget to UnSubscribe your events in the OnDestroy method

 ### EventHandler
 Another way to call a method when an event gets invoked is to implement the **IEventHandler** interface in a separate class.